 Catherine was in doubt about whether to choose an ID Release or Non-ID Release sperm donor, thinking if it would put a third person into the game?
 However, after seeing a number of documentaries about donor children and their desire to know their biological origin, we also agreed on this matter.
 We wanted our child to have the opportunity of contacting the donor when he grows up.

 You mentioned that Catherine never imagined herself being pregnant – did that make it easier to decide who was going to carry the child?

 Yes, it was the easiest decision of them all.
 Karen had a great desire to carry the child, so it was the right decision for both of us.
 However, we did think about the fact that the child wouldn’t have any genes from Catherine, and if that would mean something to the people around us.
 Would it affect the feeling and affection of the future grandparents?
 And how would the rest of the family feel?
 However, these thoughts were quickly proved wrong.

 How did you choose your sperm donor?

-We wanted to know as much as possible about our donor and therefore searched for a sperm donor with an extended profile.
-We once heard a single mother (by choice) comment on this subject.
+We wanted to know as much as possible about our sperm donor and therefore searched for a donor with an extended sperm donor profile.
+We once heard a Single Mother by Choice comment on this subject.
 She said that she wanted to have the child with a donor that she could see herself fall for in reality.
 We had the same thought.

 We looked through hundreds of profiles.
 The first criteria we decided on was hair and skin color.
 We wanted a child that would reflect both of our appearances.
 We also placed great emphasis on the donor’s values, talents and interests.
 We didn’t look for a genius or for the most beautiful one.
 Instead, we looked for the donor who felt right and who appealed to us the most.